bradley-da/canton-protocol-upgrade/README.md

 docker compose --profile updated-participants up -d
 ```

-#### _Note_ Steps 5 - 9 can be performed via a [canton script](./configs/remote/migrate.canton). `docker compose run migrate` .
+#### _Note_ Steps 7 - 10 can be performed via a [canton script](./configs/remote/migrate.canton). `docker compose run migrate` .

-5. Disconnect the participants from the domain and ensure they are disconnected by listing the connected domains.
+7. Disconnect the participants from all domains and ensure they are disconnected by listing the connected domains.
 This should return an empty array. _(Within the Canton console)_
 ```
-@ participanta.domains.disconnect("olddomain")
+@ participanta.domains.disconnect_all
 @ participanta.domains.list_connected()

-@ participantb.domains.disconnect("olddomain")
+@ participantb.domains.disconnect_all
 @ participantb.domains.list_connected()
 ```

-6. Migrate participants to the new domain _(Within the Canton console)_
+8. Migrate participants to the new domain _(Within the Canton console)_

 * Set the sequencer connection configuration for the new domain
 ```